Crane (machine): Stability

 For stability, the sum of all moments about the base of the crane must be close to zero so that the crane does not overturn.
-In practice, the magnitude of load that is permitted to be lifted (called the "rated load" in the US) is some value less than the load that will cause the crane to tip, thus providing a safety margin.
+The principle of moment equilibrium (ΣM = 0) is fundamental to crane design, where M represents moments about the crane's center of rotation.
+In practice, the magnitude of load that is permitted to be lifted (called the "rated load" in the United States) is some value less than the load that will cause the crane to tip, thus providing a safety margin.

+National and International Standards

-Under United States standards for mobile cranes, the stability-limited rated load for a crawler crane is 75% of the tipping load.
-The stability-limited rated load for a mobile crane supported on outriggers is 85% of the tipping load.
-These requirements, along with additional safety-related aspects of crane design, are established by the American Society of Mechanical Engineers in the volume ASME B30.5-2018 Mobile and Locomotive Cranes.
+Under United States standards for mobile cranes, the stability-limited rated load for a crawler crane is 75% of the tipping load, and for outrigger-supported cranes is 85% of the tipping load.
+These requirements are established by the American Society of Mechanical Engineers in the volume ASME B30.5-2018 Mobile and Locomotive Cranes.

+European standards (EN 13000:2010) adopt similar principles but with different safety factors reflecting different regulatory philosophies regarding risk tolerance.
+For mobile cranes on outriggers, the rated capacity under European standards is typically 80% of the tipping load, while crawler cranes are rated at 70% of the tipping load.

+Safety Margins and Design Life

+Safety margins typically range between 10-25% above a crane's rated capacity.
+However, regular operation near or above rated capacity significantly increases wear on components, resulting in higher maintenance costs and shortened operational lifespan.
+The design must account for fatigue cycles, with typical design life of 20 years or 2 million load cycles per ISO 12482-1:2014.

+Ground Conditions and Soil Bearing

+For mobile cranes on outriggers, stability depends critically on ground conditions.
+The typical outrigger pad exerts pressures of 50-200 kPa (7-29 psi).
+Engineering guidelines require soil bearing capacity assessments before crane setup, with mandatory use of timber mats or engineered cribbing when soil capacity is below 150 kPa.
+Inadequate ground preparation is a leading cause of crane tipping accidents, particularly in construction sites with variable soil conditions.

+Offshore and Marine Applications

 Standards for cranes mounted on ships or offshore platforms are somewhat stricter because of the dynamic load on the crane due to vessel motion.
+For loads not associated with manned operations, allowable loads must factor in dynamic accelerations including 1.75 g vertical, 0.75 g longitudinal, and 0.75 g transverse acceleration, meaning a 2000 kg static load requires crane capacity for 3500 kg at sea.
 Additionally, the stability of the vessel or platform must be considered.

+Pedestal-Mounted Cranes

 For stationary pedestal or kingpost mounted cranes, the moment produced by the boom, jib, and load is resisted by the pedestal base or kingpost.
 Stress within the base must be less than the yield stress of the material or the crane will fail.
+The design must account for fatigue loading, wind-induced oscillations, and thermal expansion effects over the crane's operational lifetime.